 Let us now have a look at the real-life examples of both the types of stock split to understand its practical impact and the purpose of applying it in the business organizations:

 Netflix splits its NFLX stocks in the ratio of 7:1 in the year 2015 after reaching the value of $702.6 per share, raising the number of shares to 5 billion.
 The primary purpose behind this stock split was to make the shares appealing to the small investors, who so far were unable to pool in their money in this profitable company.

 Reverse Stock Split

-The AIG adopted the reverse stock split strategy after experiencing a huge fall in its share prices touching the minimum share price requirement of $1 to stay listed on the NYSE.
-It accumulated 20 shares to form a single share i.e. in the ratio of 1:20, after which it managed to survive.
+The AIG adopted the reverse stock split strategy after experiencing a massive fall in its share prices, touching the minimum share price requirement of $1 to stay listed on the NYSE.
+It accumulated 20 shares to form a single share, i.e. in the ratio of 1:20, after which it managed to survive.
 However, the value of its stocks has fallen excessively.

 Objectives of Stock Split

 Why is stock splitting done?
 Why do bluechip companies adopt this strategy?